MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/beziers.md

 [![](beziers-images/beziercirculararc-small.png "Triple screenshot of the Bezier Circular Arc page")](beziers-images/beziercirculararc-large.png#lightbox "Triple screenshot of the Bezier Circular Arc page")

-Look closely at the Windows Mobile screen, and you'll see that the Bézier curve notably deviates from a semicircle when the angle is 180 degrees, but the iOS screen shows that it seems to fit a quarter-circle just fine when the angle is 90 degrees.
+Look closely at the third screenshot, and you'll see that the Bézier curve notably deviates from a semicircle when the angle is 180 degrees, but the iOS screen shows that it seems to fit a quarter-circle just fine when the angle is 90 degrees.

 Calculating the coordinates of the two control points is quite easy when the quarter circle is oriented like this: